cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/02 Added README.yml and bio to GitHub
 * 2018/02/03 Completed updated REST and eve tutorials in handbook
 * 2018/02/03 Completed REST API assignment
+* 2018/02/05 Improvements to REST API assignment based on feedback

 # Writing